aaryaPa/Notepad-using-Java/README.md

    - Import the project into your favorite Java IDE (Eclipse, IntelliJ, etc.).

 3. **Compile and Run:**
-   - Compile and run the `NotepadMain.java` file to launch the Notepad application.
+   - Compile and run the `notepro.java` file to launch the Notepad application.

 ## Dependencies